agmmnn/awesome-blender/README.md

 -   [COLMAP](https://colmap.github.io/) : Reconstruct 3D models from ordered or unordered image collections automatically. [![][repo]](https://github.com/colmap/colmap)
 -   [3DF Zephyr Free](https://www.3dflow.net/3df-zephyr-free/) : is free version of 3DF Zephyr photogrammetry software for personal use.
 It comes with some limitations.
 -   [MicMac](https://github.com/micmacIGN/micmac) : is a free open-source photogrammetric suite that can be used in a variety of 3D reconstruction scenarios.
--   [Display.land](https://get.display.land/) : Turn your phone into a 3D camera that turns any physical space into a 3D space that can be used with AR/VR.
 -   [RealityCapture](https://www.capturingreality.com/) [$] : Create virtual reality scenes, textured 3D meshes, orthographic projections, geo-referenced maps and much more from images and/or laser scans completely automatically.
 -   [Agisoft Metashape](https://www.agisoft.com/) [$] : is a stand-alone software product that performs photogrammetric processing of digital images and generates 3D spatial data.
+-   [Display.land](https://get.display.land/) : Turn your phone into a 3D camera that turns any physical space into a 3D space that can be used with AR/VR.
+-   [in3D: 3D body scanning](https://apps.apple.com/us/app/in3d-3d-body-scanning/id1467153183) : With in3D you can create your digital twin -- your photoreal 3D avatar.

 ### Texture/Material [^](#table)